Daley pension debacle: Where did $54 million go?

 This vacant building ended up in DV Urban’s portfolio after a pair of unusual transactions that inflated the price of the property by $413,000 in a single day.

-It started with the estate of Lev Stratievsky, a Russian mobster who died while awaiting trial on charges that he was involved in money laundering for Ukranian drug deals.
+It started with the estate of Lev Stratievsky, a Russian mobster who died while awaiting trial on charges that he was involved in money laundering for Ukrainian drug deals.
 The estate sold the property for $3,720,000 on June 8, 2007, to a business owned by Jeffrey Duerwachter, then 39, of Wilmette.

 Duerwachter immediately flipped the property for $4,133,000 to a company owned by Matthew O’Malley, a friend of the Daley family who had been given sweetheart deals from City Hall to operate the Park Grill and Chicago Firehouse restaurants, and his partner, Brian J. O’Connell, a developer from La Grange.